getkey/personal-website/readme.md

 ## TODO

+* Test the static redirects with a backup of the blog.
 * Add more branding.
 There is none at the moment.
-* Fix the redirect when creating a new entry.
+* Fix the search tool.